RealTimeLogic/BAS/README.md

 Note that we are not including SQLite support.
 You can include SQLite by using the SQLite version provided by Wind River.

-## ThreadX/NetX using IAR
+## Azure RTOS using IAR

-The following example shows how to compile the generic BAS library for ThreadX and NetX using IAR for ARM.
+The following example shows how to compile the generic BAS library for Azure RTOS using IAR for ARM.
 We have the following directories tx (ThreadX), nx (NetX), and BAS.

 ```
 iccarm -e -c^